Back

 Because anthropology is such a large field, it is common for anthropologists to study how different aspects of a culture interact with one another.
 For example, they may study the language of a culture, and that language might influence a culture’s everyday practices.
 They might then study the rituals, ceremonies, and other important aspects of a culture’s everyday life, noting how these practices might have influenced the development of their language, or how the language might have influenced the development of those practices.

 Another important aspect of anthropology is the comparison of cultures.
-As detailed knowledge of different groups of people is collected, anthropologists can study how the similarities and differences between groups of people.
+As detailed knowledge of different groups of people is collected, anthropologists can study the similarities and differences between groups of people.
 They may discover how different aspects of cultures, such as environments, histories, or languages, have shaped the way people think, feel, and act.

 Nacirema is a satirical term used in anthropology.
 It was first used by Horace Mitchell Miner in his paper “Body Ritual Among the Nacirema,” which was published in American Anthropologist in June 1956.
-In this essay, Miner discusses the cultural practices of the Nacirema, a mythical group of people that live between the territories of many native peoples.
+In this essay, Miner discusses the cultural practices of the Nacirema, a mythical group of people that live between the territories of many Indigenous peoples.
 The paper describes the Nacirema holding themselves to an extremely high physical standard, routinely torturing themselves in special locations in order to force their bodies to adopt extreme shapes.
 It also discusses the Nacirema engaging in a “mouth ritual” several times per day, engaging in daily ritual purification, and visiting medicine men and women to obtain important objects that they consume.

 Miner's Nacerima eventually stemmed beyond the realm of anthropology and is used in modern American literature classes to teach description and satire.